Expected Outputs

 • 3-column BED files for up-regulated peaks in each group (up_group1.bed, up_group2.bed)

-• ame_deg/ – AME (Analysis of Motif Enrichment) results for differentially enriched peaks using HOCOMOCO motifs
+• ame_deg/ – AME (Analysis of Motif Enrichment) results for differentially enriched peaks using HOCOMOCO v14 CORE motifs (when run_motif_enrichment_deg_peaks: true)

 • <peak_caller>/ – Subdirectories for each peak caller (e.g., macs2, seacr, gopeaks).
 Each includes raw peak calls and annotated results.